prabhakar97/prabhakar97.github.io/_posts/2020-01-15-setup-arch-linux-on-dell-xps-13-7390.md

 that comes free with the XPS 13 that may look something like below image.
 ![Thumb drive](/images/thumb_drive.png)

+#### Why Arch

+I have been an Arch user since 2011 and never had any issues with it.
+[ArchWiki](https://wiki.archlinux.org/) has probably the best documentation among all distros, and
+[AUR](https://aur.archlinux.org/) has a comprehensive collection of packages that can be installed if not found in official repositories.
+With a rolling release model so you DO NOT have to update your distro every 6 months the new version comes, and serves the latest versions of almost all packages from its repositories.
+Despite of being rolling release, it is very stable.
+It is very lean; on top of a basic Linux system it's the user who makes all choices for installing only the packages required.
+And because of rolling release nature, you have the goodies rolling in everyday.
+The package manager `pacman` is very fast and processes installation of packages in a jiffy.
+Using Arch gives you a feeling of being in control of everything.

 ### Step 1: Download the arch installation image and prepare the Arch Linux boot disk

 Boot into the pre-installed Windows 10 of your Dell XPS 13 and download the Arch Linux latest installation image from this page: [Arch Linux - Downloads](https://www.archlinux.org/download/).